May 26, 2013

 Posted by James Bass on 04/06/2013

-Former French international hooker Laurent Benezech has claimed that doping in rugby is being overlooked and that action needs to be taken to avoid scandals similar to cycling.
+Former French international prop Laurent Benezech has claimed that doping in rugby is being overlooked and that action needs to be taken to avoid scandals similar to cycling.

 The Festina scandal is an infamous cycling doping case from 1998 in which a team member from the Festina race team was found to be carrying doping products.
 It resulted in a widescale crackdown on drugs cheats in the sport and helped bring in initiatives to get doping out of cycling.